-Amazon Prime Video release dates 2020: Major upcoming shows revealed
+Amazon Prime Video release dates 2020: major upcoming shows revealed

-Amazon's steaming service has a variety of shows streaming in 2020, including super hero drama The Boys and sci-fi series Star Trek: Picard
+Amazon's streaming service has a variety of shows arriving in 2020, including a new season of superhero drama The Boys and sci-fi series Star Trek: Picard

 With continued pressure from Netflix, NOW TV and soon Disney+, the streaming service wars are set to really heat up in 2020.

-Amazon Prime Video is a strong contender to come out on top, kicking off their year with the likes of Star Trek: Picard and Treadstone, while new seasons of The Boys and Carnival Row are waiting in the wings.
+Amazon Prime Video will be jostling to come out on top, kicking off its year with the likes of Star Trek: Picard and Treadstone, while new seasons of The Boys and Carnival Row are waiting in the wings.

 January